lmhbali16/Interview/README.md

 How flexible is the role?
 Am I able to work with other teams/departments, too?

-What is the communication is like between dev team and test team?
+What is the communication like between dev team and test team?
 Or tech team and other department?

 What are the expectation of the role in the next 3/6/12 months?